ykyr/enhanced-snapshots/README.md

 * No support for management of volumes using OS level RAID
 * EBS volumes using EBS encryption must be [pre-warmed](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-prewarm.html) to avoid significant storage overhead

-# Quick start
+# Quick startEnhanced Snapshots tool creation stack
+- If the "Enhanced Snapshots tool creation stack" is used in marketplace , the es-admin role will be automatically created.
-For the single AMI option from the market place Create a es-admin role using the cloud formation template as prerequisite [es-admin-role](https://github.com/SungardAS/enhanced-snapshots/blob/master/sungardas_es_admin_role_perm_restricted.template)
+But for the single AMI option from the market place Create a es-admin role using the cloud formation template as prerequisite [es-admin-role](https://github.com/SungardAS/particles-enhanced-snapshots/blob/enhanced-mktplace/particles/cftemplates/sungardas_enhanced_snapshots_admin_role_perm.template.json)
  To launch a CloudFormation stack based on the template, first decide which region you will deploy in.
 In that region you will need the following information:

 * An [EC2 keypair](https://us-east-1.console.aws.amazon.com/ec2/v2/home?#KeyPairs)